 Saving or investing gets much easier when you manage to get a habit of it.
 At first, it’s worth focusing only on creating a habit and not stressing too much about the amount to be put into savings, for example.
 You can start saving even with £10 a month!
 The Japanese kakeibo budgeting method can be a great way to get started with a saving habit.

 2. Have a friend or a family member to support

 Similar to going to the gym, pursuing financial wellbeing with a friend can boost motivation and make it easier for a new routine to become a habit.

-Hitting financial goals, such as saving or building wealth requires patience, so social interaction can also reduce the stress associated with spending money.
+Hitting financial goals, such as saving or paying off debt requires patience, so social interaction can also reduce the stress associated with spending money.
 You’re not being left out or pressured to spend money when your friend or partner is also committed to saving.

 3. Monitor your progress and reward yourself

 Another good financial wellness tip is to track your progress.
 This is a great way to maintain a positive mindset and feel motivated.
 This will help you to see how far you have already come.
 It will also help you to focus on positive things instead of thinking about how much you have left for your final goal.
 Enjoy small successes on your journey to financial wellbeing and remember to celebrate them.
 Be proud of your progress!

 4. Develop money skills

 Financial wellbeing is a rising trend that is being talked about more and more.
 Although schools are still lacking sufficient education on personal finance, the internet and social media are full of resources for personal finance education nowadays.
 In addition to this, you can consider if you would be willing to pay for personal finance skills coaching and what approach would be right for you to learn.
 It’s easy to get a personal trainer and train your psychical fitness, but have you thought that you could train your finances in the same way?